awesomelena/cordic-digital-upconverter/README.md

 transmitter: a 16× multistage interpolator and a **pipelined CORDIC complex mixer** written in VHDL, verified bit-exactly against a Python golden model.

-Course project for *Hardware-Software Signal Processing* (13E044HSOS), School of Electrical Engineering, University of Belgrade.
+Course project for *Hardware-Software Signal Processing*, School of Electrical Engineering, University of Belgrade.

 ---